amoretti86/AETF/README.md

 # AETF: Autoencoding Topographic Factors

-Topographic factor models separate a set of overlapping singals into spatially localized source functions without knowledge of the original signals or the mixing process.
-We propose Auto-Encoding Topographic Factors (AETF), a novel variational inference scheme that does not require sources to be held constant across locations on the lattice.
-Model parameters scale independently of dataset size making it possible to perform inference on thousands of 3D images.
-AETF is evaluated on both simulations and functional imaging data and is shown to outperform existing Topographic factor models.

 This code provides a reference implementation of the algorithm AETF described in the following publications:

   * [Autoencoding Topographic Factors](https://www.liebertpub.com/doi/full/10.1089/cmb.2018.0176). \